JohelEGP/proposals/number_concepts.md

 would serve as building blocks to solve these concerns.

 From there, Johel reviewed the feedback on P1813 [5] by the slides P2402 [8] and its proposal P1673 [9].
-The sections "design" and "improvements" explain the actions taken and thoughts had based on these reviews.
+The sections "design" and "evolution" explain the actions taken and thoughts had based on these reviews.

 The library then remained vitally unchanged for years.
 Johel had hardly advanced his own application in the meantime.